Zytronium/aeroduel_backend/ROADMAP.md

 ## Next steps

 - Add an endpoint for configuring a match if it hasn't started yet\*
-- Add an endpoint for starting a match
 - Add an endpoint for force ending a match\*
 - Create a WebSocket server
 - Add unit testing